 This blog gets a LOT of traffic, so if we ALL do this, the video will be at least halfway to my goal of beating Planned Parenthood’s video!

 So what are you waiting for?
-Click this link to get started! http://www.youtube.com/watch?v=x542DALvFos
+Join other pro-life activists and click this link to get started! http://www.youtube.com/watch?v=x542DALvFos